bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ???
 Mecha: Modules, entry, chunks, and assets.

-Let's discuss each these terms in more detail
+Let's discuss each of these terms in more detail...

 ---